johnymontana/johnymontana.github.io/_posts/2016-06-26-graph-of-thrones-neo4j-social-network-analysis.md

 # Import initial data into Neo4j

-The data was made available on [the author's website](https://www.macalester.edu/~abeverid/thrones.html) which you can download [here.](https://www.macalester.edu/~abeverid/data/stormofswords.csv) It looks like this:
+The data was made available on [the authors' website](https://www.macalester.edu/~abeverid/thrones.html) which you can download [here.](https://www.macalester.edu/~abeverid/data/stormofswords.csv) It looks like this:

 ```
 Source,Target,Weight